Pump up the adrenaline on your Australian holiday with these seven adventures.

 By Lee Atkinson

-Australia is an adventure playground, with more ways to get your heart racing and your pulse pumping than just about anywhere.
-Whether you like your thrills sky high, or wet and wild, by mixing with wild animals on their home turf or getting close to nature from a different perspective, there's awesome adrenaline-inducing adventure to suit every kind of thrillseeker.
+Australia is an adventure playground, with more ways to get your heart racing and your pulse pumping than just about anywhere else.
+Whether you like your thrills sky high or wet and wild, by mixing with wild animals on their home turf or getting close to nature from a different perspective, Australia offers awesome adrenaline-inducing activities to suit every kind of thrillseeker.

 Climb the Sydney Harbour Bridge